lucky-wolf/DW2-XL/README.md

 ## Latest Changes

-### v1.19.0
+### v1.20.0
-- Reduced maximum and increased minimum planets at some stars
+- Updated to Public Beta 1.2.0.0
-- Quartered the likelihood of colonizable world types appearing on the map
+- Seriously reduced the likelihood of colonizable world types appearing at each star-system
+- Added one more level of Commerce Center to align with medical and recreation tech lineages
+- Improved role and hull naming for freighters
 - Improved the look of cold ocean worlds in-game
-- Added one more level of Commer Center
-- Improved role and hull naming for freighters so that they're not small/med/large so that they're a hint to players that you don't want to cull the small/med varants unlike everything else where you generally DO want to cull the s/m (earlier) designs entirely

 ### v1.18.16
 - Improved planet images a bit further so that they all have a similar feel and are a little more distinguishable at small resolutions